 So, first of all, are we the only ones that think it’s really cool that a guy who loves dioramas has a last name that starts with the letters D-I-O-R?
 Anyway, here’s a pic of Frank D’iorio in his Industrial Light and Magic crew member t-shirt, posing with some sample trees.
-Could anyone expect what these handful of miniature redwoods would grow to become in just a few days’ time?
+Could anyone expect what this handful of miniature redwoods would grow to become in just a few days’ time?
 The tree-making seemed to be very popular with the entire family.
 It was common to see Mom and Dad putting together steps while the kids painted next to them.
 Frank provided these fantastic printed versions of his website’s visual guides.
 (Check out http://www.niubniubsuniverse.com/ for the full contents.)

 But what’s andiorama without speeder bikes zipping between the trees?
 Frank had that all figured out, too.
 A model train was converted to provide the needed elements of speed and movement.
 Another fun touch was provided by playing Endor sound effects and ambient noises continually in the Ewok landscaping area… not unlike the music and sounds heard in the Ewok Village queue elements at Florida’s Star Tours.

 As the days progressed, the diorama grew massive.
 They realized they were going to need even more landscaping micro bark, and Mark Patton made a supply run to pick up twenty more bags, to expand the environment to incredible proportions.